 Table 3: Absolute and relative reduction in the length of the gas grid at the high-pressure and mid-pressure levels by 2030 compared to the initial grid in 2025.
 Abbreviations: Electrification (Elec), Green Gases (GG), Decentralized Green Gases (DGG), Green Methane (GM).

-The reduction in the grid length at the high-pressure level varies between -131 km and -172 km in the GM and Elec scenarios respectively.
-The reduction in the grid length at the mid-pressure level varies between -186 km and -283 km in the DGG and Elec scenarios respectively.
-Removing redundant gas pipelines reduces the operating costs of the grid 4 The operating costs of the gas grid, which are mainly fixed pipeline costs, decrease compared to the initial grid in 2025 and are around 110 MEUR in all four scenarios in 2030.
-Note that energy costs for the compressor are not included.
-By 2030, virtually no gas pipelines are decommissioned due to ageing or because the pipeline is no longer used to transport gas.
-The rather young Austrian grid age also leads to very low replacement investments into the gas grid.
-In total, those investments vary by 2030 between 15 MEUR and 18 MEUR in the Elec and GM scenarios respectively.
+The reduction in the grid length at the high-pressure level varies between -131 km and -172 km in the GM and Elec scenarios, respectively.
+The reduction in the grid length at the mid-pressure level varies between -186 km and -283 km in the DGG and Elec scenarios, respectively.
+Removing redundant gas pipelines reduces the operating costs of the grid [4].
+The operating costs of the gas grid, which are mainly fixed pipeline costs, decrease compared to the initial grid in 2025 and are around 110 MEUR in all four scenarios in 2030.
+By 2030, virtually no gas pipelines are decommissioned due to aging or because the pipeline is no longer used to transport gas, while it is important to note that energy costs for the compressor are not included in all four scenarios.
+In total, those investments vary by 2030 between 15 MEUR and 18 MEUR in the Elec and GM scenarios, respectively, with its being of note that the rather young Austrian grid age also leads to very low replacement investments into the gas grid.
 Note that in the model presented in this paper, replacement investment is necessary when a pipeline reaches its technical lifetime of 75 years.
 At this point, the model decides whether to invest in replacing the pipeline or to decommission it age-related.

 4.2.
 Austrian gas grid in 2040

-The Austrian gas grid in 2040 differs significantly between the four scenarios.
-Four different gas grids emerge, which are mainly determined by the assumptions of the underlying scenarios.
+The Austrian gas grid in 2040 differs significantly between the four scenarios, within which four different gas grids emerge.
+These four grids are mainly determined by the assumptions of the underlying scenarios.
 Figures 5 (Elec scenario) and 6 (GM scenario) show the smallest and largest gas grids in terms of grid length.